alisio/opensips/README.md

 * `$proxy_eth_interface` Array of ethernet interfaces where opensips will listen to.
 E.g ['eth0','eth2']

-* `$rtpproxy_ctrl_socket` Control socket composed by protocol:address:port for controlling rtpproxy.
+* `$mediaproxy_ctrl_socket` Control socket composed by protocol:address:port for controlling rtpproxy.
 E.g 'udp:127.0.0.1:22222'

 * `$rtpproxy_listen_ip` Address where rtpproxy will listen to.
 E.g '0.0.0.0'